 Even though Tbilisi is home to many different museums, there are two that you need to visit during your trip.
-One is the Archaeological Treasury, which displays valuable goldsmith artifacts that were discovered during an archaeological expedition across the country.
-For those who are interested in art, pay a visit to the National Gallery to admire paintings from distinguished Georgian artists of the 20th century, including Niko Pirosmanashvili, Lado Gudiashvili, and David Kakabadze.
+One is the Archaeological Treasury, which displays valuable goldsmith artefacts that were discovered during an archaeological expedition across the country.
+For those who are interested in art, pay a visit to the National Gallery to admire paintings from distinguished Georgian artists of the 20th century, including Niko Pirosmanashvili, Lado Gudiashvili and David Kakabadze.

 Mtskheta is the former capital of Georgia and one of the oldest cities in the country.
-Listed as a UNESCO World Heritage Site, the city is relatively small, making for a perfect day-trip from Tbilisi.
+Listed as a Unesco World Heritage site, the city is relatively small, making for a perfect day trip from Tbilisi.

 Praised for its many Christian sites, the city is known to be one of the religious centres of the Georgian Orthodox Church.
 Svetitskoveli Cathedral and Jvari Monastery are the main sights you’ll want to visit here.
 The first is an example of religious Medieval Georgian architecture, and it is adorned with beautiful frescoes.
 Jvari Monastery, located on the hill overlooking Mtskheta, is believed to be the place where St Nino, one of the men who brought Christianity to the country, installed a wooden cross during the fourth century.